Commonwealth Shared Scholarships for Master’s Study in the UK 2020 (Fully-funded)

 Deadline: December 18, 2019

-Applications are open for the Commonwealth Shared Scholarships 2019.
+Applications for the Commonwealth Shared Scholarships for Master’s Study in the UK 2020 are now open.
 The Commonwealth Shared Scholarships are for candidates from least developed and lower middle income Commonwealth countries, for full-time Master’s study on selected courses, jointly supported by UK universities.

 Funded by the UK Department for International Development (DFID), Commonwealth Shared Scholarships enable talented and motivated individuals to gain the knowledge and skills required for sustainable development, and are aimed at those who could not otherwise afford to study in the UK.

 - Strengthening resilience and response to crises

 - Access, inclusion and opportunity

 Shared Scholarships are jointly funded by the CSC and participating UK universities.
 Each scholarship provides:

 - Approved airfare from your home country to the UK and return at the end of your award (the CSC will not reimburse the cost of fares for dependents, nor the cost of journeys made before your award is confirmed) – arranged by the university; funded by the CSC

 - Approved tuition fees – funded by the CSC